+Many people with hypersomnias need to nap in their cars occasionally.
 If you’re feeling sleepy while driving, it is a good idea to pull over and decide how best to proceed.
 Can you get a ride from family, friends or a rideshare/taxi?
 Are you due for your medication, in which case you could safely drive again once it kicks in?
 Or is a nap your best option?
 (Note that it is important to discuss any sleepiness while driving with your doctor, so they can help optimize your treatment plan and help assess your fitness to drive.)
 Or you may not be driving at all but just need a private/quiet/etc. space for a nap and have no better alternative.
-Many people with hypersomnias need to nap in their cars occasionally and have to decide where to park and how to protect themselves while they sleep.
+If you need to nap in your car, you will have to decide where to park and how to protect yourself while you sleep.

 Another consideration is the risk of someone seeing you and calling the police.
 Unfortunately, it is difficult to determine whether someone sleeping in a car is napping, inebriated, in medical distress or homeless and living in a vehicle.
 If an observer calls the police, the officers will wake you and assess the situation.
 This can be a terrifying experience and occasionally lead to serious legal consequences.